olonibua/securedpass/PROJECT_STATUS.md

 3. Optimize for mobile devices
 4. Write tests for critical components
 5. Prepare for deployment
+6. Consolidate payment settings routes to a single location

 ## Organization Types
 The system now supports two distinct organization types: